 I was now in a whole new space.
 I was filled with anxiety and fear.
 “What is going on here God?”
 As I sat there facing my desk, I again felt the utter exhaustion of the last five years and now the devastation of what I had thought was the death of my original vision for the book.
 It felt like I was facing a still birth – my baby was dead.
 I felt dead….
 Flashes of all the years, all the pain and labor… wasted.

 It wasn’t until Wednesday that I was able to center myself and actually talk – or rather listen – to God.
 “God, my book is ruined.
 It is not right – it is not what I wanted.
 God, why – how could you let this happen?”

 I was surprised to hear Him respond almost immediately.
 “Janelle – first of all – this is not your book.
 It is mine.
 From day one, I AM the one who gave you the burden, the vision and the heart for these women.
 From day one I AM the one who gave you the wisdom – my wisdom – to build your theories and framework.
 I AM the one who equipped and prepared you for such a task.

 “Second, this book is much more than inked words on a page.
 I can make these words come to life.
-The material in this book that seems dry and boring and flat to you is meant to speak truth into communities that are being lulled to sleep with falsehood.
+The material in this book that seems dry and boring and flat to you is meant to speak truth, life, and compassion.
 The book is just the way I want it.”

 “I have many purposes for it, purposes that are beyond your limited vision.
 Will you, Janelle, receive the book that I have written and established through you?
 Will you, Janelle, trust me?
 Will you follow my voice – my spirit?
 Will you allow me to breathe life into the book?
 Will you allow it to come forth?
 Will you bless it?”